inf380p/inf380p.github.io/_posts/exercises/2022-10-06-clicky-turtles.md

 * Add your own new module (i.e. `mymodule.py`) and `import` something from it.
 You could even put your clicky function there to keep your code clean and readable.
 * Read ahead on **dictionaries** and use some of these in your code.

+# Ideas

+You could make:

+* A drawing program
+* A treasure hunt game: 'hide' a treasure at an X, Y coordinate, and tell the user whether they're hot and cold as they move the turtle.
+* An animation that waits for a user's interaction to continue
+* Multiple turtles that have different clicky functions!

 ## Starter Code